6 Human Resource Skills that Boost Employee Engagement

 HR professionals act as mediators within a company.
 Therefore, they have to attend to everyone, ensuring that all grievances are addressed.
 That requires strong leadership qualities such as empathy, active listening, and conflict resolution.

 Employees should be confident that managers have their best interests at heart.
 These human resource skills go a long way in keeping employees engaged at work.
-Employees will also want to be associated with leaders that inspire them to do better.
+Employees will also want to be associated with leaders who inspire them to do better.

 HR managers must constantly work on the leadership styles they want to adopt.
 They should demonstrate the company's mission and vision in their interactions with employees.
+This approach helps in creating a positive workplace culture and fostering employee engagement initiatives.

 Trust is knowing that someone will deliver what they promised.
 Employees won't want to be part of the company vision if they cannot trust the management.
 If there is no trust between employees and managers, nothing gets done.
 Lack of trust generally leads to a toxic work environment.

 A good starting point in building trust in the company is to employ an open-door policy.
 This policy means that the door to senior management is always open for employees to talk.
 This policy builds communication between managers and employees.
 Ultimately, this leads to trust within the company.
-HR managers should train the executive staff on how the open door policy works.
+HR managers should train the executive staff on how the open-door policy works.

 An open-door policy provides:

-• The platform for managers to appreciate what is happening between employees.
+The platform for managers to appreciate what is happening between employees.

-• Any early warning system for any issues lurking on the surface within the company.
+Any early warning system for any issues lurking on the surface within the company.

-• Space to have healthy discussions and criticism.
+Space to have healthy discussions and criticism.

-• A channel where information does not only move one way (top to bottom).
+A channel where information does not only move one way (top to bottom).

 Without trust, employees will become afraid to execute their duties.
 They will be afraid to share ideas, make mistakes, or air out their opinions.
 Such a crippling work environment will lead to employees wanting to leave.